0xa1a6b3b0/extended-relativity/theory.md

 This isn't mysterious—it's almost tautological.
 Unresolvable distinctions don't exist physically.

+This is Insight 2 in action: the metric (the complete description) can have no over-specification.
+Redundant information is gauge—physically meaningless.
+And it can have no under-specification—gaps would mean the description is incomplete.
+The economy principle says: use exactly the specification needed, no more, no less.
+The minimum-specification configuration is the one that actually occurs.

 ### 23. The Action from Boundary Dynamics

 How do we measure "specification cost" in physical units?